Denied Boarding Without a Return Ticket: 2026 Rules

 I have a friend, Nadia, who missed her Erasmus start in Madrid due to a late visa.
 She had taken a regular flight, without insurance, and the embassy took 6 weeks to process her file.
 If she had taken a Flight ticket for an Erasmus student visa With Volward, she could have managed her timing without stress.

-The "Activate Later" option (+2 EUR) allows you to trigger the reservation just before your appointment.
+The "Activate Later" option (+$2) allows you to trigger the reservation just before your appointment.
 You buy the service, receive a link by email, and have 30 days to click it.
 As soon as you click, the ticket becomes active for 48 hours in the airline systems.
 It’s perfect if you’re waiting in line for 4 hours at the Spanish consulate in Lyon for an incomplete file, as happened to me in the middle of summer.
 You activate the ticket on your phone in the waiting room, and you're done.
 It’s also a vital trick for obtaining a Schengen airport transit visa Without locking in your dates too early.

 FAQ